 Our area has hundreds of houses, many on narrow dead-end roads with severe access and egress issues.
 Much of the area is forested, with a heavy accumulation of underbrush and other ladder fuel that can take a small fire up into the treetops and turn it into a conflagration.

-The Mount Veeder Fire Safe Council is a group of local residents, property owners and organizations who work together to reduce the risk of wildland fire.
+The Mount Veeder Fire Safe Council (MVFSC) is a group of local residents and property owners who work together with the Dry Creek-Lokoya Volunteer Fire Department and organizations like the Napa Communities Fire Wise Foundation to reduce the risk of wildland fire.
 Our goals are to undertake fuel reduction projects, to increase awareness of the risk of wildland fire and of what can be done to reduce that risk.
-To that end, we have drafted a Community Wildfire Protection Plan that analyzes the fire risk and identifies specific projects.
+To that end, we have drafted a Community Wildfire Protection Plan (CWPP) that analyzes the fire risk and identifies specific projects.
 We are an inclusive group and we encourage the collaboration of the entire Mount Veeder community in this endeavor.

-We enjoy the cooperation and support of the Napa Communities Firewise Foundation.
-Their website contains a wealth of information about fire safety and is a great resource for Napa County residents.
-Our website is focused on providing information specific to the Mount Veeder neighborhood and the activities of the Mount Veeder Fire Safe Council.
+Our website is focused on providing information specific to the Mount Veeder, Dry Creek, Lokoya, Redwood, and Wall Road neighborhoods and the activities of the Mount Veeder Fire Safe Council.